Table Of Contents

 What Is The SaaS Magic Number?

-The SaaS Magic Number measures the sales efficiency of a SaaS business.
-It does that by evaluating the return on investment on sales and marketing spend versus annualized revenue growth.
+The SaaS Magic Number measures a SaaS business’s sales efficiency by evaluating the return on investment on sales and marketing spend versus annualized revenue growth.

 The SaaS Magic Number helps measure the ratio between the current quarter’s recurring revenue and the last quarter’s marketing costs.
 It is calculated quarterly because accounting reports sales and marketing expenses quarterly.